sdebruyn/dbt-timescaledb/docs/usage/compression.md

 ## Usage

-Compression is a configuration option for **hypertables and continuous aggregates**.
+Compression is a configuration option for **(virtual) hypertables and continuous aggregates**.
 The only required argument is `after`, referring to the time interval after which compression should be applied.
 This can be an interval or an integer depending on the data type of your time column.

 === "SQL"